cristianburatti/replication-package/README.md

                  the file inside the project, the line number, coverage of the method, etc.

 The folder created when we first run the script, and therefore the dataset we used in our thesis, can be found [here](TODO Link 8).
+Note that we only provide the three CSV files and not all the repositories.
+If you want to download all of them, you can filter the `repositories.csv` file for all the one with status `success` and check out the corresponding tag.
 Alongside the resources folder, we also have the input file we provided to the tool.

 You can invoke the mining function by using the following command: